 ‘In David Stuttard’s lively, modern translation, very funny and sometimes very moving, especially when its readers are as accomplished as Fenella Fielding and Stephen Greif.’
 British Theatre Guide

-In 2020, his new literature show, Savage Beauty, will premiere with Sian Phillips and Stephen Greif.
+In 2020, his new literature show, Savage Beauty, premiered with Sian Phillips and Stephen Greif.

 Since 2010, David has edited the Looking at... series on Greek drama, published first by Bloomsbury Press.
 Each contains essays by leading world scholars, together with David’s introductions and translations.

 ‘The great luck of it is to be doing David Stuttard’s wonderful translations.’
 Fenella Fielding

 David also delivers workshops at schools and universities both on Greek drama in general and on texts being studied for examination (where the workshops are directed specifically towards the requirements of the syllabus).
 For further information, including details of the honorarium,please contact David by clicking here.